ENSpeak the language you have been studying.

 1. The Exact IELTS Speaking Test Format (2026)

-In summary: The IELTS Speaking test is a face-to-face interview lasting 11–14 minutes, divided into three structured parts.
+The IELTS Speaking test is a face-to-face interview lasting 11–14 minutes, divided into three structured parts.
 It is conducted by a trained examiner and recorded for external verification.
-The test assesses your ability to communicate in spoken English, not your knowledge of a topic.

 Part 1